East Beach Café

 Littlehampton tourist information

-This seaside town’s attractions include the famously unusual East Beach Café (named one of The Times' 20 best places to eat by the beach in 2013) and the UK’s longest bench, as well as West Beach Local Nature Reserve – a Site of Special Scientific Interest.
-Enjoy sailing, diving and fishing on the River Arun or simply take in the views from a waterside restaurant or café.
+This seaside town’s attractions include the famously unusual East Beach Café (named one of The Times' 20 best places to eat by the beach in 2013), Harbour Park and the attractive seafront Long Bench, as well as West Beach Local Nature Reserve – a Site of Special Scientific Interest.
+The Littlehampton Ferry will transport you between East and West Beaches during the summer, and you can enjoy sailing, diving and fishing on the River Arun or simply take in the views from a waterside restaurant or café.

-Many of Littlehampton’s annual events take place on the seafront or around the harbour including the annual Waterfront Festival, Carnival and spectacular Bonfire and Fireworks event.
+Many of Littlehampton’s annual events take place on the seafront or around the harbour including summer Carnival and spectacular Bonfire and Fireworks event in October.
 In fact, there are so many things to do, you’ll definitely want to stay for longer!
 Why not book this year’s holiday or short break in a Littlehampton hotel, B&B or guest house?

 Take a look at the Accessible Sussex by the Sea page if accessibility information and guidance is required.